-I decided to create this blog as a result not only of my great love for classical music but also in the hope of breaking down the age-old barriers which stand in the way for those who are curious about and want to learn & experience more of this rarefied world, but feel somehow disheartened or put-off by the stigmas that exist, whether it be the perception that classical music is elitist, requires superior mental horsepower to enjoy and understand or simply because they feel uncomfortable or ashamed to delve deeper.
+I originally decided to create Exulansis as a kind of blog focused around my great love for classical music.
+There was a desire to try and break down long standing barriers faced by many a curious individual who wish to learn and experience to a meaningful degree this rarefied world, but feel somehow disheartened or put-off by the stigmas that exist, whether it be the perception that classical music is elitist, requires superior mental horsepower to truly enjoy and understand or simply because they feel uncomfortable or ashamed to delve deeper.

-First and foremost, classical music is for everyone despite the conventional wisdom, which asserts that it is exclusively for the rich, the cultured, the elderly.
-The great composers more often than not were almost entirely reliant on the patronage of the aristocracy to make a living and so it naturally follows that in bygone ages of much reduced freedoms for the masses that their works could only be enjoyed by those who had the means and leisure time to enjoy them.
+First and foremost, classical music is for everyone despite the conventional wisdom which asserts that it is exclusively for the privileged rich, the cultured, the elderly.
+The great composers, more often than not, were almost entirely reliant on the patronage of contemporary aristocracy in order to make a living and so it naturally follows that in bygone ages, these epic works of art could only be commissioned by those who had the means and leisure time to enjoy them.

-One thing which I will try to illuminate in the course of the articles on this website are to examine the emotion and the feeling behind the composer’s intentions i.e. what were they trying to express in their creations?
-My aim behind the writing will always be to reveal the layers beneath and attempt to gain insight into the messages hidden within the manuscript.
-Where relevant, I will also try to incorporate the circumstances of the day, incorporating historical figures as well as the general topics of conversation.
+Having compiled a number of essays over a period of 12 months, I decided to collate and publish them all in an eBook, complete with hyperlinks and visual depictions.
+One thing I consistently tried to achieve in the course of my articles is to examine the emotion and the feeling behind the great composer’s intentions i.e. what were they trying to express in their creations?
+My aim behind the writing was always to reveal the layers beneath whilst attempting to gain insight into the messages hidden within the manuscript.
+Where relevant, I also tried to incorporate the events and circumstances of the time, incorporating historical figures as well as the general topics of conversation.

-There are any number of articles online which will provide an academic and scholarly interpretation, complete with musical terminology and technical analysis – these are widespread and readily available.
-What I don’t believe is so easy to procure is the kind of analysis which I am seeking to create with my own scribbles.
+Essentially, there are any number of articles online which will provide an academic and scholarly overview, complete with musical terminology and technical analysis – these are widespread and readily available.
+What I don’t believe is always easy to procure is the kind of analysis which I am seeking to create via my own writings.